-Thinking about living in Boise?
-You’ve come to the right place.
+Thinking about moving to Boise?
+You’re in the right place.

-Home to a population of nearly 238,000 residents, there’s so much to love (and not love) about calling this pretty city home.
+Home to a population of nearly 238,000 residents, there’s so much to love (and not love) about calling Boise home.

 Living in Boise, Idaho